Business

 Office workers often use the company’s internet to surf the web during lunch breaks or downtime.
 If your tech staff doesn’t protect and configure your systems properly, employees may come across websites with malware, which can cause machines and other devices to become infected.

 As a business owner or manager, you can restrict access to specific sites that your company or tech team determines as dangerous or inappropriate.
-Although this tactic works well for known and distinctive destinations, it may be time-consuming and complex to administer.
+Although this tactic works well for well-known and distinctive destinations, it may be time-consuming and complex to administer.

 If you insist on this strategy, make sure to supplement it by securing systems with anti-spyware and anti-virus software.
 What’s more, train your employees on the value of staying careful on the web.